 Involving just one department will not make your intranet successful.
 Who needs to become actively involved from the start?
 And what role do doubters and critics play?

-“We have a cloud first strategy.”
+“We have a cloud-first strategy.”

 The intranet belongs to corporate communications.
 IT has a veto right.

 A bigger problem in a company, however, is the people who are spurned and ignored.
-By this I mean, in particular, not only individual people (primarily in management positions), but also entire departments.
-A “not invented here” syndrome can nip the motivation of the people who are meant to create the content in the bud.
-I have rarely seen someone who was not asked and who has now had a collaborative software solution forced onto them answer, “So, I managed to find a couple of hours to put your software through its paces and it’s really good.
-I find the process a little messed up, but the solution is very good.
-So that’s why we’re going to ramp everything up!
+By this I mean not only individuals (primarily those in management positions) but also entire departments.
+A “not-invented-here” syndrome can squelch the motivation of the people who are meant to create the content used to populate your intranet.
+I’ve rarely seen anyone who’s had a collaborative software solution forced on them with no advanced warning exclaim, “Hey, I put your software through its paces and it’s really good.
+The process is a little messed up, but the solution is just great, so let’s ramp everything up!
 Full steam ahead!”

-If you hear someone in your organization using long-winded arguments like “cloud first” or “mobile first” in an attempt to nip your project in the bud, then it’s certainly worth taking a closer look.
+If you hear someone in your organization using long-winded arguments, touting things like “cloud-first” or “mobile-first” in an attempt to derail your project, then it’s certainly worth taking a closer look.
 After all, your intranet will be on the corporate stage for the next three to five years before you can officially embark on a relaunch.
 And who wants to admit after a few months or a year that the project was a complete flop and needs to be restarted?

-An approach like this is pretty smart, because as long as you haven’t committed yourself to anything, you can still make a U-turn.
+An approach like this is pretty smart because as long as you haven’t committed yourself to anything, you can still make a U-turn.
 But if you do commit yourself and others do so too, the likelihood of receiving broad support is greater.

-Remember to care for the grass roots.
+Remember to care for the grassroots.
 Take the time to get everyone on board and establish a broad support base.

 To be honest, it pains me a little to recommend this approach to you, because it’s natural for me as a software vendor to want to make a quick and easy sale.
 That makes for a quick profit.
-All the consultants out there are often only really interested in a long, drawn out selection process, especially, if they make money from the evaluation process.
+All the consultants out there are often only really interested in a long, drawn-out selection process, especially, if they make money from the evaluation process.
 And software vendors like to push for quick decisions.